varigence/docs/bimlflex/reference-documentation/AppendBatchName.md

 # Append Batch Name

-The string to append to Batch names
+The string to append to Batch names.

 Notes:
 * This setting is part of the `Naming` settings category.